 Here is an awesome visual reference to letter frequency that I spotted at 22 Words.

-the relative frequency of the top seven consonant letters in English to the relative frequency of occurrence of the top seven consonant phonemes in English, there is quite a correlation.
+Interestingly, when comparing the relative frequency of the top seven consonant letters in English to the relative frequency of occurrence of the top seven consonant phonemes in English, there is quite a correlation.

 The top seven consonant phonemes by relative frequency of occurrence are: /t/, /n/, /r/, /l/, /s/, /d/ and /z/.

-the words "dogs" and "goes" are phonetically transcribed as /dɔgz/ and /goz/.
-Additionally, words that end in the phonemes /s/, /z/, /ʃ/, /ʒ/, // and // are pluralized by inserting a schwa / and then the /z/, for example the words "kisses" and "beaches" are phonetically transcribed as /kɪsəz / and /biəz /.
+The /z/ is of note because it is the phonetic realization of the plural letter "s" in many words, specifically words that end in voiced consonants and vowel phonemes, for example the words "dogs" and "goes" are phonetically transcribed as /dɔgz/ and /goz/.
+Additionally, words that end in the phonemes /s/, /z/, /ʃ/, /ʒ/, /tʃ/ and /dʒ/ are pluralized by inserting a schwa /ə/ and then the /z/, for example the words "kisses" and "beaches" are phonetically transcribed as /kɪsəz / and /bitʃəz /.

 Letter and phoneme frequency data from "Applied Phonetics: The Sounds of American English" by Harold T. Edwards.